Problem Solving Matters - Developing the Problem Solving Skills Required for University Admissions Tests

 Students will also attempt a mathematical modelling activity on day 3.

-The face to face study days for each venue take place on the following dates:
+The 3 face to face study days take place on Saturdays, with the approximate timings of arrival from 9:30am, to end at the latest 4pm.

 This course is only for students from state-funded schools, colleges and academies.